-Wedding table planning is a logistical nightmare in the best of circumstances.
+Wedding guests seating planning is a logistical nightmare in the best of circumstances.
 World War II’s Dunkirk evacuation was perhaps easier to organise than some wedding table plans.

 Your wedding day should be the best day of your life – and not be one beset by trouble and strife.
 But if your background is less than straightforward than that could be what’s in store.